 Clive Edwards is Emeritus Professor of Design History at Loughborough University.
 After a career in the retailing of furniture and interiors he took an MA in the History of Design at the Royal College of Art/Victoria and Albert Museum and subsequently completed a PhD on Victorian furniture technology.
-His works include monographs on aspects of furniture technology, materials and trades, furnishing textiles and the manufacture and retailing of domestic furnishings, as well as contributions to multi-authored works on interiors, architecture and home furnishings.
+He has published widely with works including monographs on aspects of furniture technology, materials and trades, furnishing textiles and the manufacture and retailing of domestic furnishings, as well as contributions to multi-authored works on interiors, architecture and home furnishings.
 His interest in cross-disciplinary study is evident in his work, which includes research on design, materials and technology, consumption, business and retailing.

 Clive has published numerous books, including Eighteenth Century Furniture (1996), Victorian Furniture: Technology and Design (1993), Twentieth Century Furniture: Materials, Manufacture and Markets (1994), all in the Manchester University Press series Studies in Material Culture and Design.

-He has completed an Encyclopedia of Furniture Materials, Trades and Techniques (2001) published by Ashgate, Encyclopedia of Furnishing Textiles, Soft Furnishings and Floorcoverings (2007) published by Lund Hunmphries, and a work on retailing and consumption entitled Turning Houses into Homes: A History of the Retailing and Consumption of Domestic Furnishings (2005), again published by Ashgate.
+He has completed an Encyclopedia of Furniture Materials, Trades and Techniques (2001) Ashgate, Encyclopedia of Furnishing Textiles, Soft Furnishings and Floorcoverings (2007) Lund Hunmphries, and a work on retailing and consumption entitled Turning Houses into Homes: A History of the Retailing and Consumption of Domestic Furnishings (2005) Ashgate.
 His publication How to Read Pattern: A Crash Course in Textile Design (Herbert Press Ltd.:2009) has now been published in seven different languages.
-His latest publications include, The Twentieth Century Interiors Sourcebook (2014) published by Carlton and 'Multum in Parvo: ‘A Place for Everything and Everything in its Place’, Modernism, Space-saving Bedroom Furniture and the Compactom Wardrobe in the Journal of Design History, 27(1), 2014, pp.17-37.
+Other publications include, The Twentieth Century Interiors Sourcebook (2014) published by Carlton and 'Multum in Parvo: ‘A Place for Everything and Everything in its Place’, Modernism, Space-saving Bedroom Furniture and the Compactom Wardrobe in the Journal of Design History, 27(1), 2014, pp.17-37.